Empress Myeongseong: Economy

 Japanese bank note dated 1881 of the type used in trade in Korea.
 Strings of copper cash coins were impractical for commerce.

 Following the opening of all Korean ports to the Japanese and Western merchants in 1888, contact and involvement with outsiders increased foreign trade rapidly.
-In 1883, the Maritime Customs Service was established under the patronage of the queen consort and the supervision of Sir Robert Hart, 1st Baronet of the United Kingdom.
+In 1883, the Maritime Customs Service was established under the patronage of the queen and the supervision of Sir Robert Hart, 1st Baronet of the United Kingdom.
 The Maritime Customs Service administered the business of foreign trade and collection of tariffs.

 By 1883, the economy was now no longer in a state of monopoly conducted by Japanese merchants as it had been only a few years ago.
 Much of the economy was controlled by the Koreans, with some participation shared between Western nations, Japan and China.
 In 1884, the first Korean commercial firms such as the Daedong and the Changdong Company emerged.
 The Korean copper coinage had been debased to the exchange of 500 cash to one US dollar.
 This meant that transactions in cash were heavy and bulky.
 It was not a currency suited to the scale of commercial transactions.
 Japanese yen and Japanese banks were used everywhere.
 In 1883 the Korean Bureau of Mint produced a new coin, tangojeon or dangojeon thereby securing a stable Korean currency, but in the five years following the new currency was blamed, rightly or wrongly, for the inflation of basic commodities.
 Western investment also began to grow in 1886.
 One third of all imported goods were carried inland by men or pack animals.
 They were frequently stopped and taxed for transit by road barriers on the way.
 The Seoul government in exchange for a fee authorised these barrier levies.

 The German A.H.
 Maeterns, with the aid of the United States Department of Agriculture, created a new project designated the "American Farm."
 This was on a large plot of land donated by the queen consort to promote modern agriculture.
 Farm implements, seeds, and milk cows were imported from the United States.
 In June 1883, the Bureau of Machines was established and steam engines were imported.
 Finally, telegraph lines facilitating communication between Joseon, China, and Japan were laid between 1883 and 1885.

 Despite the fact that the royal couple had brought the Korean economy to a degree of westernisation, modern manufacturing facilities did not emerge.